Toronto Choral Society: 1845 to 1900

-1900 to Present
+1900 to present

-The records are incomplete for the first half of the 20th century, it is known that the tenor and bass sections were depleted during the Second World War.
+The records are incomplete for the first half of the 20th century; it is known that the tenor and bass sections were depleted during the Second World War.
 Public performances were suspended, and, for a time, so was the Toronto Choral Society.

 In 1986, the Toronto Choral Society resumed operations under the direction of Eric Hanbury, organist and choirmaster at St. Peter's Anglican Church.
 The choir resumed the tradition of two major performances a year, occasionally interspersed with smaller community concerts.
-Mr. Hanbury led the choir in works by Mendelssohn, Bach, Wesley, Bruchner, Pinkham, and Rutter, as well as compositions by Canadian composers such as George Fox and Healey Willan.
+Mr. Hanbury led the choir in works by Mendelssohn, Bach, Wesley, Bruckner, Pinkham, and Rutter, as well as compositions by Canadian composers such as George Fox and Healey Willan.

 In 1990, Maura McGroarty, a classically trained singer and choral specialist, became the Toronto Choral Society's director.
 Her vocal expertise helped the choir's singers, most of whom have little formal musical training, to learn important technical elements of choral singing.
 Under Ms. McGroarty, the choir performed works by Handel, Bach, Rutter, and Healey Willan, and explored Canadian and American folk songs as well as other light, popular works.

 In 1994, leadership of the Toronto Choral Society was assumed by Geoffrey Butler.
 Under his guidance, TCS has expanded in new directions, performing a variety of sacred, secular, and popular vocal compositions from around the world.

 In 1996, TCS celebrated its sesquicentennial with a concert that returned the choir to its roots.
 The program revisited 1845 and two important social movements of the time: Irish immigration to the New World, and the escape of American slaves to Canada via the Underground Railroad.
 Combining traditional Irish music and African American spirituals with historical readings, this was one of the most popular in the choir's history and was repeated, by popular demand, in 2001.

-Other notable performances have included Ramirez's Navidad Nuestr, Vivaldi's Gloria, Britten's Ceremony of Carols (with harp and children's chorus), Mozart's Requiem, Beethoven's Choral Fantasy in C Minor, performed with the Oakville Symphony Orchestra at Oakville's annual Waterfront Festival, and Carl Orff’s Carmina Burana.
+Other notable performances have included Ramirez's Navidad Nuestra, Vivaldi's Gloria, Britten's Ceremony of Carols (with harp and children's chorus), Mozart's Requiem, Beethoven's Choral Fantasy in C Minor, performed with the Oakville Symphony Orchestra at Oakville's annual Waterfront Festival, and Carl Orff’s Carmina Burana.
 In 2004, the choir reprised Handel's Messiah.